tsanton/terraform-provider-tfepatch/README.md

 - vars.TFE_PROVIDER_NAME
 - vars.TFE_GPG_KEY_ID

-All these secrets and variables will be uploaded to your repository as long as you utilise the included [terraform boostrap](./terraform/) code.
+These secrets and variables will be uploaded to your repository if you utilise the included [terraform boostrap](./terraform/) code. \
+If you don't have access to create a GitHub personal access token (PAT) or have access to a GitHub Application, feel free to remote the [github.tf](./terraform/github.tf) script, remove the [provider](./terraform/providers.tf) configuration for the `GitHub provider`, remove the [variable](./terraform/variables.tf) references and manually upload your secrets.

-Now again, navigate into the [./terraform](./terraform/) directory and supply the following additional key value pairs in a *providers.auto.tfvars* file:
+If you opt to upload the secrets and variables to GitHub through terraform, navigate to the [./terraform](./terraform/) directory and supply the following additional key value pairs in a *providers.auto.tfvars* file:

 - github_repository_name="name-of-forked-repo"
 - github_token="my-personal-access-token-with-read-write-on-repository-and-workflows"